Junker Blues

-Junker Blues is a piano blues song first recorded in 1940 by Champion Jack Dupree.
-It formed the basis of several later songs including the 1949 "The Fat Man" by Fats Domino and the 1952 "Lawdy Miss Clawdy" by Lloyd Price.
-The song is about a drug user's conflict with life and the law, makes references to cocaine, "needles", "reefers", and life in the penitentiary, and contains admonishments against the use of hard drugs.
+Junker Blues is a piano blues song first recorded in early 1941 by Champion Jack Dupree.
+It formed the basis of several later songs, including "The Fat Man" by Fats Domino (1949) and "Lawdy Miss Clawdy" by Lloyd Price (1952).
+The original song is about a drug user's conflicts with life and the law, making reference to cocaine, "needles", "reefers", and life in the penitentiary; and contains admonishments against the use of hard drugs.

 History

-The song was written sometime in the 1920s by Willie Hall, known as "Drive 'em Down" Hall, a blues and boogie-woogie pianist from New Orleans.
-Hall never recorded nor received credit for the song.
-In 1940, Champion Jack Dupree, an American pianist who referred to Hall as his "father", recorded the song for the first time on Okeh Records (OKeh 06152).
+The song was written sometime in the 1920s by Willie Hall, a barrelhouse blues and boogie-woogie pianist from New Orleans who was known as Willie 'Drive 'em Down' Hall.
+He never recorded, nor did he receive initial credit for this song.
+Champion Jack Dupree, who was orphaned as a child and was mentored by Hall, often referred to the elder musician as his "father".

+Dupree was the first to record "Junker Blues", on January 28, 1941, in Chicago for Okeh Records; its eventual A-side, “My Cabin Inn”, had been recorded five days earlier.
+Both tracks feature Dupree on piano and vocals, and either Wilson Swain or Ransom Knowling on bass.

+They were released the following year on Okeh 06152, credited to Dupree as composer.

-In 1958, a different version of this song, Junker's Blues, penned by Dupree himself, and which focuses on the allure of hard drugs, appeared on Dupree's first album, Blues from the Gutter, featuring Larry Dale on guitar, Wendell Marshall on double bass, Willie Jones on drums and Pete Brown on alto saxophone.
+In 1958, Dupree released a different version of the song, "Junker's Blues", with lyrics focusing on the allure of hard drugs, on his first album, Blues from the Gutter.